 This website privacy and cookie notice (the “Website Notice”) will inform you as to how we look after your personal data when you visit our website (www.astonmartinf1.com - the “Website”), regardless of where you visit it from, and tell you about your privacy rights and how the law protects you.

 It is important that you read and understand this Website Notice.

 In this Website Notice, references to “we”, “us” and “our” means: AMR GP Limited, a company registered in England and Wales with registered address Dadford Road, Silverstone, Northamptonshire NN12 8TJ, England and registered company number 11496673.

-If you have any questions about this Website Notice, please contact our Legal Team by email at: email@example.com
+If you have any queries of a general legal nature about this Website Notice, please contact our Legal Team by email at: firstname.lastname@example.org

 When we collect and use information about you, we will likely do so as the “data controller”.
 This means that we are responsible for deciding the purposes and means for which the personal data that we hold about you is being processed.
 We will comply with all applicable data protection laws, including without limitation the General Data Protection Regulation 2016/679 and the Data Protection Act 2018.